einbahnstrasse/MUS218A-Soundscapes-FA2025/assignments/tech-rider.md

 3. **Organize** complex setups into a readable stage plot and signal-flow diagram.
 4. **Design** a rider that aligns technical choices with artistic intent (why this mic, this routing, or this spatial layout).
 5. **Justify** requirements and constraints (power, crew, rehearsal time, safety) in a concise, professional document.

 ---

+## Why This Matters
+By adopting this workflow, you will have a clear document that you can show to a venue that will clearly communicate your artistic and technical intentions to a new production staff, ensuring your piece or installation is reproducible each time.

+---